pennlabs/website/src/markdown/products/penn-course-alert.md

 ## See the past and the future

-[COMING SOON] See the history of when courses have been open and closed.
-Manage your alerts in one central dashboard.
+See the history of when courses have been open and closed.
+[Manage](https://penncoursealert.com#manage) your alerts in one central dashboard.